Delt06/di-framework/README.md

 - Attach the created component to a `GameObject` and add a `Resolver` to it.
 Configure the `Resolver`, if needed: refer to [Resolvers](#resolvers).

 ## Container types
-*Note*: There is an order in which containers are queried.
-That is, if a container was not able to resolve the dependency, the next one will be queried.
-The order of containers is the same as in the Inspector.

 - `Children Dependency Container`: registers all active children.
 - `List Dependency Container`: registers all the objects specified via the Inspector.
 Given a `GameObject` is selected, it allows to specify the exact component on it.